 The browned butter enhances the natural butteriness of the scallops, while the wine, lemon, and capers help cut through the richness of the scallops.
 Enjoy!

-Seared Sea Scallops with Browned Butter Caper Sauce Recipe
+Seared Scallops with Brown Butter Caper Sauce Recipe

 When shopping for scallops, choose only scallops that have a fresh, sweet smell.
 If they smell fishy, they're not fresh and they won't taste good.
 If you have a choice, look for "dry pack" instead of "wet pack" scallops.
 The dry pack scallops will sear well.
 The wet pack ones are almost impossible to get a good sear on.